 Other sites of interest in Palermo are the Palermo Botanical Gardens, the Capuchin Catacombs (a spooky 'display' of mummified monks) and the panoramic views of the city from the nearby Monte Pellegrino.
 In the northwest of the city is the 'La Favorita' park where you will find the Chinese Palace which was the Royal Residence of the House of Bourbon.

 The feast day of Saint Rosalia, the patron saint of the city, is celebrated on July 15.

-Beaches near Palermo include Mondello, which is a very popular beach for summer holidays, Arnella, Cefalu, Pollina, Salinelle and Lascari.
+Beaches near Palermo include Mondello just a few kilometers away, which is a very popular beach for summer holidays, Arnella, Cefalu, Pollina, Salinelle and Lascari.
 On your visit to Palermo, don’t forget to try the local gastronomy to complete the experience of your Sicilian holiday.